dvd101x/web-thermodynamics/README.md

 # Intermediate example

 This demo uses libraries with many capabilities.
-There are many conversions available for inputs and ouputs and the results can be stored on variables, arrays and objects to be used later.
+There are many conversions available for inputs and outputs and the results can be stored on variables, arrays and objects to be used later.

 ``` python
 # Density of carbon dioxide at 100 bar and 25C in lbm/in^3